open-mmlab/mmpretrain/configs/poolformer/README.md

 | `poolformer-m36_3rdparty_32xb128_in1k`\* | From scratch |   56.17    |   8.96    |   82.14   |   95.71   | [config](poolformer-m36_32xb128_in1k.py) | [model](https://download.openmmlab.com/mmclassification/v0/poolformer/poolformer-m36_3rdparty_32xb128_in1k_20220414-c55e0949.pth) |
 | `poolformer-m48_3rdparty_32xb128_in1k`\* | From scratch |   73.47    |   11.80   |   82.51   |   95.95   | [config](poolformer-m48_32xb128_in1k.py) | [model](https://download.openmmlab.com/mmclassification/v0/poolformer/poolformer-m48_3rdparty_32xb128_in1k_20220414-9378f3eb.pth) |

 *Models with * are converted from the [official repo](https://github.com/sail-sg/poolformer).
 The config files of these models are only for inference.
-We haven't reprodcue the training results.*
+We haven't reproduce the training results.*

 ## Citation